 People Management

-People management is a natural need for any organization that employs people, simply put.
-Some companies may take a routine or hands-off approach to managing their people, while others make it a priority, often fusing their people management strategy into the company culture.
+It’s obvious, but it’s worth repeating: People management is a natural need for any organization that employs people.
+Some companies may take a routine or hands-off approach to managing their people, while others make it a high priority, fusing their people management strategy into the company culture.
+And that often has a tremendous impact on their bottom line.

-One of the main elements of people management is ensuring that employees have the right skills for either their current role or future role, as is the case for internal mobility and succession strategies.
-And when it comes to people management, soft skills – especially all aspects of communication and problem-solving – are most important.
+One of the main elements of people management is ensuring that employees have the right skills for both their current and future roles, backed up by initiatives such as internal mobility and succession strategies.
+And, when it comes to people management, soft skills – especially all aspects of communication and problem-solving – are undoubtedly most important.

 What Is People Management?

-The function of people management is overseeing an organization’s development and motivation in order to enhance productivity and boost company performance.
-The basic goal of people management is to enable the organization to run smoothly and move forward as both a single entity as well as promote individual growth, usually through L&D. The organizations with the most successful people management strategies have realized that when their employees are satisfied, the company is much more likely to thrive.
-Those organizations are then more focused on individual professional development and encouraging employees to engage with each other and learn how to solve problems together effectively.
+The organizations with the most successful people management strategies have realized that, when their employees are satisfied, the company is much more likely to thrive.
+These companies tend to be more focused on individual professional development, encouraging employees to engage with each other, and learning how to solve problems together.

-People management is a subset of HR management that involves hiring and onboarding, finding ways to empower and engage employees, communicating effectively across the organization, and keeping employees on the same page as they work towards the organization’s main mission(s).
+People management is a subset of HR management that involves hiring and onboarding, finding methods to empower and engage employees, communicating effectively across the organization, and keeping employees on the same page as they work towards the organization’s main mission(s).
+In many ways, HR “owns” people management because it builds the programs that enable it.
+More importantly, HR translates people management concepts into organizational culture by ensuring that managers follow best practices.

-Beyond HR teams, leadership and middle management are also involved in people management.
-Managers know their team members the best, and can help guide HR on initiatives, training sessions, and L&D programs that would improve either the team as a whole or individual contributor.
+Of course, leadership and middle management are also involved in people management.
+Managers know their team members the best, and can help guide HR on initiatives, training sessions, and L&D programs that improve both individual contributors and the team as a whole.
 They also need to manage people themselves, by solving interpersonal conflicts, managing employees’ tasks and time, and providing feedback to improve employee performance.
-Leadership is involved in signing off on any L&D initiatives and being role models for the rest of the company.
+Leadership is involved in approving L&D initiatives and being role models for the rest of the company.
+HR ties it all together by providing people management courses to develop leadership skills and other abilities.

 Why Is People Management Important?

-No matter how much we automate processes through AI and robots, people still run the organizations using the tech.
-While say, a software company may rely heavily on technology, leveraging and/or selling that technology still means:
+No matter how much we automate processes through AI and robots, people still run organizations.
+For example, a software company may rely heavily on technology, but leveraging and/or selling that technology still means:

 • Hiring staff with technical skills

-• Training them in the usage of the software
+• Training them in usage of the software

 • If they’re selling the software, ensuring salespeople have the right verbal and written communication skills and can professionally represent your company